Autumn’s Colors and Chrysanthemum Festival at Longwood Gardens

 Longwood Gardens celebrates the harvest season with Autumn’s Colors, a festive showcase of fall colors.
 Longwood’s landscapes glow with shades of yellow, orange, purple, and red trees.
 Golden honey locusts and ginkgoes, scarlet sweet gums and sourwoods, and ruby northern red oaks add bursts of color.

-From October 26 – November 24, more than 20,000 blooming chrysanthemums take over Longwood’s four-acre conservatory.
-Longwood’s experts have trained these fall favorites, creating cascades of color drape the Conservatory walls like flowery waterfalls.
+Gaze in awe at more than 20,000 expertly arranged chrysanthemums in Longwood’s four-acre conservatory during the Chrysanthemum Festival.
+Longwood’s experts have trained these fall favorites, creating cascades of color that drape the Conservatory walls like flowery waterfalls, serving as the largest display of exhibition chrysanthemums in the country.

-The centerpiece of the festival is Longwood’s coveted Thousand Bloom chrysanthemum, the largest of its kind in North America.
+The centerpiece of the festival is Longwood’s coveted Thousand Bloom chrysanthemum, made up of more than 1,500 meticulously arranged yellow flowers on one plant.

 You can see Longwood’s famous blooming Chrysanthemums flourish in the palatial Conservatory.